frappe/erpnext/erpnext/docs/user/manual/en/human-resources/expense-claim.md

 Approver for the Expense Claim is selected by an Employee himself.
 Users to whom `Expense Approver` role is assigned will shown in the Expense Claim Approver field.

 After saving Expense Claim, Employee should [Assign document to Approver](/docs/user/manual/en/using-eprnext/assignment.html).
 On assignment, approving user will also receive email notification.
-To automate email notification, you can also setup [Email Alert](/docs/user/manual/en/setting-up/email/email-alerts.html).
+To automate email notification, you can also setup [Notification](/docs/user/manual/en/setting-up/email/email-alerts.html).

 Expense Claim Approver can update the “Sanctioned Amounts” against Claimed Amount of an Employee.
 If submitting, Approval Status should be submitted to Approved or Rejected.
 If Approved, then Expense Claim gets submitted.
 If rejected, then Expen
 Comments can be added in the Comments section explaining why the claim was approved or rejected.